evapachetti/3d_vit_ensemble/README.md

 ### 2. Train ensemble ViT on the whole dataset or using CV/bootstrapping techniques
+Train all the ensemble ViTs following a CV approach:
 ```
 python train_ensemble_cv.py
 ```
+Train all the ensemble ViTs following a bootstrapping approach:
 ```
 python train_ensemble_bootstrap.py
 ```